-That's not to say the English word "hell" is a bad translation.
-In fact, it's actually a perfectly fine translation, so long as someone studying the Bible realizes that it's strictly a figurative translation.
-For example, the Greek word $\gamma \dot{\epsilon} \epsilon v v \alpha$ (again, literally just meaning "the Valley of Hinnom") is translated figuratively as "hell" at least partly because a valley is a long depression, meaning an elongated "hole" in the ground, so "hell" is being used in these verses as a form of synecdoche (which is a figure of speech where a term for a part of something is used to refer to the whole), since this "hell" only refers to the first half of the Greek word (the "hole," or "valley," half of $\gamma \dot{\epsilon} \epsilon v v \alpha$), with the second half (the "of
+That's not to say the English word "hell" is a bad translation in the KJV and other less literal Bible versions which use it.
+In fact, it's actually a perfectly fine translation, so long as someone studying the Bible realizes that it's strictly a figurative translation when it's used in these particular Bible versions.
+For example, the Greek word $\gamma \epsilon \epsilon v v \alpha$ (again, literally just meaning "the Valley of Hinnom") is translated figuratively as "hell" in these Bible versions at least partly because a valley is a long depression, meaning an elongated "hole" in the ground, so "hell" is being used in these verses as a form of synecdoche (which is a figure of speech where a term for a part of something is used to refer to the whole), since this "hell" only refers to the first half of the Greek word (the "hole," or "valley," half of $\gamma \dot{\epsilon} \epsilon v v \alpha$), with the second half (the "of Hinnom" half of $\gamma \dot{\epsilon} \epsilon v v \alpha$) simply being implied by the term (this is similar to the way someone might just say "the Leafs" as synecdoche for "the Toronto Maple Leaf Hockey Club," because it's often much faster to use just one or two words in place of something's full name).
+So technically, when someone says "hell" in reference to this particular biblical location, they're really just referring to "the hell/hole/ valley of Hinnom" in Israel in a shortened, synecdochical manner, even if they themselves might not actually realize that's what they're doing, since they might not be aware of the facts we just covered.

-292 Therefore, behold, the days come, saith the Lord, that this place shall no more be called Tophet, nor The valley of the son of Hinnom, but The valley of slaughter. - Jeremiah 19:6
+297 Therefore, behold, the days come, saith the Lord, that this place shall no more be called Tophet, nor The valley of the son of Hinnom, but The valley of slaughter. - Jeremiah 19:6